ballerina-platform/module-ballerinax-googleapis.gmail/gmail/Package.md

     * Refresh Token Endpoint (https://www.googleapis.com)
     * Refresh Token Path (/oauth2/v3/token)

-*Please note that ClientId, Client Secret, Refresh Token, Refresh Token Endpoint, Refresh Token Path are optional if you using only access token.
+* Please note that ClientId, Client Secret, Refresh Token, Refresh Token Endpoint, Refresh Token Path are optional if you are using access token only.
-*Similary, please note that access token is optional if you are using only ClientId, Client Secret, Refresh Token, Refresh Token Endpoint, Refresh Token Path.
+* Similary, please note that access token is optional if you are using only ClientId, Client Secret, Refresh Token, Refresh Token Endpoint, Refresh Token Path.